Google Earth for Genealogy, Part 1: Putting Your Ancestors on the Map

 Here are some things you can do for family history research with Google Earth:

-Add your ancestors and their life events to the map
+Add your ancestors to the map

 We use all sorts of methods to organize the information of our family history - some people have written notes, file systems, family trees, family group sheets, or other media that help us see information clearly and share our uncovered family history with others.